sir-maniac/GreenWithEnvy2/README.md

-# GreenWithEnvy (GWE)
+# GreenWithEnvy2 (GWE2)

 ## About

-GWE is/was a GTK system utility designed to provide information, control the fans and overclock your NVIDIA video card and graphics processor.
+GWE2 is a GTK system utility designed to provide information, control the fans and overclock your NVIDIA video card and graphics processor.

-Forked from https://gitlab.com/leinardi/gwe.
-This fork is in it's initial stages of updating for a release.
-Issues and pull requests welcome.

-I don't have a lot of time, so feel free to fork and release if you feel you have more time to devote to this project.

-> **Note:** As this is a new fork, the information below may not be up-to-date, as it is copied from the original project.
+This is a fork of [gwe](https://gitlab.com/leinardi/gwe) by Roberto Leinardi.
+It is not affiliated with the original author.

 ## 💡 Features
 <img src="/data/icons/hicolor/48x48@2x/apps/gwe.png" width="96" align="right" hspace="0" />